 - Making each content targeted and not ‘crammed’ with everything you want to say

-It also integrates well with other platforms (like your CRM and online website), to ensure there is seamless flow of data from one place to the other.
+It also integrates well with other platforms (like your CRM and online website) to ensure there is a seamless flow of data from one place to the other.